Laniszyx/BPNews_java/README.md

 # BPNews
  BPNews
-you can download the apk file to see the output.
+you can download the BPNews.apk file to see the output.